The disturbing deaths of Kris Kremers and Lisanne Froon on their La Pianista Hike in Panama

 Dutch specialists have tried to undelete the missing photo, which usually is not a challenge when an image is manually deleted because pressing the “delete” button does not mean the whole file is erased.
 However, experts failed to recover the missing photo and it would be impossible for the camera to skip a number by accident when shooting pictures.
 Did someone connect the camera to a computer and erase the photo to make it irretrievable?

-Perhaps the girls manually deleted this specific photo, and the subsequent images had permanently overwritten the deleted file.
+Perhaps the women manually deleted this specific photo, and the subsequent images had permanently overwritten the deleted file.
 But when new pictures overwrite a manually deleted photo, there is often generally at least a fraction of the deleted photo found and to find no trace is suspicious or puzzling at least.

 It is plausible that the Panamanian authorities took photo #509 off the camera because something was on it that they didn’t want the outside world to see.
 Maybe its content was at odds with the controversial accident scenario that the Panamanian police put forward as the leading theory.
 Will the picture ever turn up?

 Dutch investigators were almost sure that someone deliberately deleted #509 permanently for reasons unknown, probably with the help of a computer.
-Since it is between the normal daytime photos of April 1st and the mysterious night photos of April 8th, it could be a vital picture.
+Since it is between the normal daytime photos of April 1 and the mysterious night photos of April 8, it could be a vital picture.

 Of all the holiday photos the two women made on their holiday, investigators did not find any deleted photos.
 In addition, the memory card had plenty of space left.
 The emergency services calls started around this time—coincidence, maybe, but probably not.